devsimsek/web2ebook/README.md

   --max-pages N         Maximum number of pages to crawl (default: 10) --exclude [URL ...]
-URLs or patterns to exclude from crawling --exclude-file FILE   File containing URLs to exclude (one per line)
+URLs or patterns to exclude from crawling --exclude-file FILE   File containing URLs to exclude (one per line) --include [URL ...]
+URLs or patterns to include when crawling (whitelist) --include-file FILE   File containing URLs to include (one per line)
 ```

 ## How It Works